zhaw-iwi/promise/README.md

 </p>

 The **state** is annotated with the **state prompt** "As a digital therapy coach, ..." which will be used to control the LM while the interaction is in that state.
 The outgoing **transition** that leads to the final node is annotated with prompts indicated by "Information provided", "No open issues", and "Summarise".
 These prompts control the LM when evaluating the conversation concerning transition **triggers**, **guards**, and **actions**.
 PROMISE transparently composes more complex prompts from such simple prompts attached to states and transitions.

+This simple example application demonstrates one key feature of PROMISE's extended state model.
+While the state prompt is used to control the generation of responses to the user while the conversation is in a particular state, separate prompts are used to control the decision if the conversation should transition to another state, and the actions that should be executed upon transitioning.

 ## Code
 An interaction such as the one specified by the state model above is implemented by creating instances of the state model concepts **State** and **Transition**.
 A **State** is created as follows,